jgege/UNI-CSCU9V5/CSCU9V5.md

 #### Attacking the no preemption condition

 - Not very promising
-- some resources cannot be preemted
+- some resources cannot be preempted
 - imaging a process accessing a CD writer
   - halfway through its job
   - not forcibly take away CD writer